Presented by Rohan Woods School

 Francis Park is a hub for community.
 A true neighborhood park at heart, it also has so many fun events and attractions that warmly welcome neighbors from all around our city (Grub and Groove, Art in the Park, Brew in the Lou, fitness classes, toddler music classes, soon to be Rockwell Beer Garden (!!!) just to name a few).

 The everyday at Francis Park is what makes it so special, however.
 At any time of day, the park is filled with kids and families enjoying all that it has to offer.
 You can walk around the well paved walking trail that surrounds the park and gush over the beautiful historic homes, check out the ducks at the lily pad pond, enjoy a picnic in the massive green space, play on the big playground (with bathrooms and a drinking fountain!), or explore the magical fairy gardens.
+The playground has been newly renovated, adding more things to climb, swings, and a padded surface.

 Fox Park